prasanth100298/SLIIT-IWT-assignment/README.md

 Initially, we created wireframes of the proposed idea
 - Register, Login and User profile
 - Reserve vehicle, Contact Us
-- pages Home, Pricing, Promo, About Us
+- pages -> Home, Pricing, Promo, About Us

 ## Required software
 XAMPP Server has to be installed

 ## How to run the project
-- clone the project inside 'xampp\htdocs' folder
+- Clone the project inside 'xampp\htdocs' folder
-- start Apache and MySql server using XAMPP control panel
+- Start Apache and MySql server using XAMPP control panel
-- create db named 'vehicle_reservation' and tables users, trip, customer feedback
+- Create db named 'vehicle_reservation' and tables users, trip, customer feedback
+- PhpMyAdmin is used to create and manage MySQL databases
 - Run the project using http://localhost/jiffy/login.php
+- When running the project, have to specify the path inside the htdocs folder